-To support our employees within Operations, we have established a scholarship to provide financial assistance to Operations employees’ dependent children who are pursuing an undergraduate degree at Texas A&M University, including main campus and off-campus teaching sites, or any of The Texas A&M University System institutions, including those located at the RELLIS campus.
+To support our employees within Operations and collaborative units, including Risk, Ethics and Compliance and Human Resources and Organizational Effectiveness, we established a scholarship to provide financial assistance to qualifying employees’ dependent children who are pursuing an undergraduate degree at Texas A&M University, including main campus and off-campus teaching sites, or any of The Texas A&M University System institutions, including those located at Texas A&M-RELLIS.

 The scholarship will be awarded based on academic achievement; school, employment, and community activities; and financial need.
 Please review the scholarship guidelines prior to beginning the online application.